irl-labs/polis/assets/blogs/FY27_override/APS-enrollment-v-spending/APS-enrollment-v-spending.md

 ![Page 5 image 1](./assets/embedded-images/page-005-img-01.png)

 Our analysis above covers General Fund spending; e.g. salaries, operating expenses.
 The education spending quoted here does not include capital expenses, health care costs or retirement benefits.
-DESE quotes ~$20K per pupil expense. which wildly understates the actual cost.
+DESE quotes about $20K per pupil expense, which wildly understates the actual cost.
 The AHS rebuild added $2200 per student per year for the next 30 years.
 A more realistic per pupil expense is $30K.
-There is no way for a family with 2 children in the APS to pay that benefit ($780,000) thru property taxes (~$6K per year or $78,000 over 13 years of K-12 for two children).
+There is no way for a family with 2 children in the APS to pay that benefit ($780,000) thru property taxes ($6K per year or $78,000 over 13 years of K-12 for two children).

 ## Recap